portlandcodeschool/jsi/_posts/00-03-01-express-dom.md

 * City
 * State

 There should be a submit button.
 When the submit button is pressed, it should validate each field and somehow inform the user that there are problems.

 All of these fields are required.
 Some of them should only accept certain values as input.
 How can you use JavaScript to make a really good user experience here?
 Want to make it really pretty?
 Go for it!

+## Script Location

+Generally, you'll want to
+[put your scripts at the bottom of the body][yahoo-performance-scripts].
+When you don't, you'll need to ensure you wait for the DOM to be ready.
+This is good practice regardless, and it's easy with jQuery, but for reference, here's how you could do it without jQuery (this won't work in all browsers).

+{% highlight javascript %}
+(function(ready) {
+  var loaded = function() {
+    document.removeEventListener("DOMContentLoaded", loaded, false);
+    ready();
+  };
+  if (document.readyState === "complete") { setTimeout(ready); }
+  else { document.addEventListener("DOMContentLoaded", loaded, false); }
+})(function() {

+  // insert your code here

+});
+{% endhighlight %}

 [mdn-createElement]: https://developer.mozilla.org/en-US/docs/Web/API/Document.createElement
 [mdn-getElementById]: https://developer.mozilla.org/en-US/docs/Web/API/Document.getElementById